MissJuly/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 13- script that creates a symbolic link task 14- script that copies(updates) all html files task 15- script that moves all files beginning with upper case
+task 13- script that creates a symbolic link task 14- script that copies(updates) all html files task 15- script that moves all files beginning with upper case task 16- script that delete all files ending with ~